Who Was Walter White?

 Under White's direction, the NAACP also used legal channels to fight segregation, poll taxes and other discriminatory measures.
 He was able to see the validation of this strategy with the 1954 ruling in Brown v.
 Board of Education.

 Along with A. Philip Randolph, White encouraged President Franklin Delano Roosevelt to issue 1941's Fair Employment Practices executive order, which forbade racial discrimination in defense industry hiring.
-After looking into the the treatment of African-American soldiers during World War II, White wrote A Rising Wind (1945).
+After looking into the treatment of African American soldiers during World War II, White wrote A Rising Wind (1945).
 President Harry Truman's commission for civil rights and his move to desegregate the armed forces were prompted by his contact with White and White's book.

 In 1948, White's autobiography, A Man Called White, was released.
 It talked about the role he had played in the NAACP, but his power in the organization had waned with age, health issues and internal strife following his second marriage to a white woman.
 However, White remained the titular head of the NAACP until he had a heart attack at age 61 and died in New York City on March 21, 1955.